’To the Shores of Tripoli’

 Frank fulfilled Oliver’s dream of becoming a Marine.
 He enlisted at the age of 18, just a few days after Oliver’s birthday in the summer of 1966.
 And as chance would have it, Oliver said that was the last time he saw “To the Shores of Tripoli,” having caught it on TV.
 It’s a movie that still meant a lot to him.
 Oliver also had a picture a friend had sent him of Frank’s name on the Vietnam Veterans Memorial in Washington, D.C.

-In Vietnam Frank was part of Operation Kingfisher, a sweep of the Quang Tri Province lasting from July 16 through Oct.
+In Vietnam Frank was part of Operation Kingfisher, a sweep of the Quang Tri Province lasting from July 16-Oct.
 31, 1967.

 On Oct.
 14, North Vietnamese Army (NVA) artillery hit Marine positions starting at 1:25 a.m.
 By 2:30 a.m. the NVA overran Frank’s Company, killing the Company Commander and three platoon leaders.
 The Captain who was then ordered to take command was killed before he could reach the Command Post.